DaveParr/starpilot/README.md

 1. `poetry install`

 You will need to have a .env file with
 - a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) saved to a `.env` file in the root of the project.
+This should have the user> read:user scope permission.
 - a [OpenAI API key](https://platform.openai.com/api-keys) saved to a `.env` file in the root of the project.

 ```